Vomiting (or emesis), which is the forceful ejection of contents of the upper gut through the mouth.

 - Cerebral lesion (increase intracranial lesion)

-Clinical suspicion: blurring of vision, headache, projectile vomiting,
+Clinical suspicion: blurring of vision, headache, projectile vomiting, focal neurological manifestations.

 Toxic, maybe delirious,